 📌 Internet of Things (IoT) and the precision society

 Imagine an efficient society where we waste fewer and fewer resources.
-Imagine a world where everything works in extreme precision.
-We will know instantly who should take this job, see exactly how many hours this machine is used and when exactly it needs maintenance and be sure how many staff we need at this station in order to serve these exact numbers of customers.
+Imagine a world where everything works with extreme precision.
+We will know instantly who should take this job, see exactly how many hours this machine spent and when exactly it needs maintenance.
+We will be sure how many staff we need at this station in order to serve these exact numbers of customers.

 However, it is not as big as the next one.

 💵 Internet of Things (IoT) and the outcome economy

 We have lived in an ownership economy for so long.
 If we want something, we must buy that thing.
 Even though we use it just once a year, we have to buy it.
 A car is a prime example of this as research says we actually use our car just 5% of the time.
 The other 95% is a waste and the price to be an owner of a car is so high with gas, parking, maintenance and repair, insurance, and more.
 A business wants to sell products so much that it forces its customers to invest in a thing they actually don’t want.

 Maybe just like we don’t want a car, but we want an on-demand transportation service.
 A customer doesn’t want our software they want to get their problems solved.
 Anyway, we convinceม trick, lure them to “buy” what we want to sell without any guarantee if our products will solve their problems.
 The customer operates at their own risk.